ResetNetwork/n8n-nodes/n8n-nodes-semantic-splitter-with-context/README.md

 - **Multiple Threshold Methods**: Percentile, standard deviation, interquartile, and gradient-based breakpoint detection
 - **Size Constraints**: Configurable minimum and maximum chunk sizes
 - **Flexible Sentence Splitting**: Customizable regex patterns for sentence detection
+- **Global Summary (optional)**: Generate one document-level summary and use it to contextualize all chunks
+- **Neighborhood Window (optional)**: Add a small sentence window before/after each chunk to provide local context with minimal tokens

 ## How It Works

 1. **Document Input**: Receives documents from document loaders
 2. **Semantic Splitting**: Splits text by using semantic similarity analysis
 3. **Context Generation**: For each chunk, generates a contextual description using the chat model
+   - Optionally includes a global document summary
+   - Optionally includes a neighborhood window (N sentences before/after the chunk)
 4. **Output Format**: Returns chunks in the format: `[context]\n\n[chunk]`

 ## Installation